 To remove one or more task events from the history table, select the events, then right-click on the selection and choose Remove from the contextual menu.
 Removing task events from the Task History window has no effect on the backup, it only removes the event from CCC's Task History window, as well as any transactions stored in CCC's task history database.
 You must be logged in as an administrator user to delete task history events.

-If you would like to clear all of CCC's task history, open the Task History window, then choose Clear Task History... from CCC's File menu.
+If you would like to clear all of CCC's task history, open the Task History window, then choose Clear Task History... from CCC's Task menu.